 This is an ancient technique where I large pan called a wok which is made of carbon steel or cast iron and is placed over an extremely hot open flame burner.
 Oil is used and then the addition of your ingredients.

-Using your hand that is holding the handle move the wok backwards and forwards vigorously while using your spoon hand to mix your ingredients around the work ensuring they do not stick to the pan.
+- Using your hand that is holding the handle move the wok backward and forwards vigorously while using your spoon hand to mix your ingredients around the work ensuring they do not stick to the pan.

 The key to perfecting it, is a very hot wok over high heat with rolling smoking oil, while constantly moving around the ingredients in the pan and cooking them for only a few minutes.

-It’s commonly served with cooked jasmine rice, chow mein noodles, rice noodles, lo mein noodles, soba noodles or spaghetti or ramen noodles.
+It’s commonly served with cooked jasmine rice, chow mein noodles, rice noodles, lo mein noodles, soba noodles, or spaghetti or ramen noodles.
 You could also just serve it plain like in my General Tso’s Chicken.

 This easy recipe is so good and so simple to make, especially if you want to get something you can be proud of on to your kitchen table in under 30 minutes.

-HOW TO REHEAT IT to reheat it simply add it back to a hot wok with a little bit of oil and stir fry for 2 to 3 minutes or until hot.
-In addition you can reheat in the microwave.
+How to Reheat: to reheat it simply add it back to a hot wok with a little bit of oil and stir fry for 2 to 3 minutes or until hot.
+In addition, you can reheat in the microwave.

 Easy Beef Stir Fry Recipe